REX2626/Astro-Attack/README.md

 Add back buttons

+Add more console commands - such as kill

-Switch to pygame-ce, text location has shifted, pygame.scrap can be simplified
+Switch to pygame-ce, text location has shifted pygame.scrap can be simplified - init can be removed multiline text can be simplified
+Text height broken from version <2.3.1.dev2

+ce:
+height 39
+ascent 26
+descent -6
+get_height 32

+regular:
+height 32
+ascent 26
+descent -6
+get_height 32

 Outline of space stations is thin at bottom